Lionel Ziprin

 Lionel Ziprin (November 20, 1924 – March 15, 2009) was a poet who lived on the Lower East Side of Manhattan, New York.
-He was also a grandson of the renowned Orthodox rabbi Nuftali Zvi Margolies Abulafia, who recorded a 15-LP set of Jewish liturgical music in a neighborhood yeshiva during the 1950s with noted ethnomusicologist Harry Smith.
+He was also a grandson of the renowned Orthodox rabbi Naftali (or Nuftali) Zvi Margolies Abulafia, who recorded a 15-LP set of Jewish liturgical music and Yiddish folklore in a neighborhood yeshiva during the 1950s with noted ethnomusicologist Harry Smith.